mibohl/2024_Evolution_Suisse/docs/documentation/protocols.md

 # Protocols

+## Protocol pretext
+* The enzymes used in the experiments were obtained from New England Biolabs.
+Protocols and enzyme-specific reaction conditions were followed as provided by the manufacturer if not mentioned otherwise.
+* QIAprep Spin Miniprep Kit (Qiagen) was used for plasmid isolation from bacterial cultures, as per the protocol provided by the manufacturer.
+* Chemicals used for the preparation of buffers, solutions, and other reagents were purchased from Sigma-Aldrich.
+* All DNA fragments for the experiments were codon optimised for E. coli, synthesised and ordered from Twist Bioscience.
+* Oligonucleotide primers were ordered from Microsynth.

 ## Golden Gate Cloning
 Golden Gate constructs were assembled using the EcoFlex MoClo kit (Addgene kit #1000000080) doi.org/10.1021/acssynbio.6b00031.
 This kit comes with level 0,1, and 2 backbones (see publication for more details).